falcosecurity/falco-website/content/en/docs/getting-started/installation.md

     curl -s -o /etc/yum.repos.d/falcosecurity.repo https://falco.org/repo/falcosecurity-rpm.repo
     ```

     > **Note** — The following command is required only if DKMS and `make` are not available in the distribution.
 You can verify if DKMS is available using `yum list make dkms`.
-If necessary install it using: `yum install epel-release`, then `yum install make dkms`.
+If necessary install it using: `yum install epel-release` (or `amazon-linux-extras install epel` in case of amzn2), then `yum install make dkms`.

 2. Install kernel headers: